MattSegal/devblog/content/python-formatting.md

 Here's some of the other benefits of Black:

-- **Less work when coding**: all the time you spend manually formatting your code can now be spent writing more code, or thinking, or something.
+- **Less work when coding**: all the time you spend manually formatting your code can now be spent elsewhere.
 - **More productive pull requests**: the person reviewing your code can't [bikeshed](https://en.wiktionary.org/wiki/bikeshedding) your formatting, because it's out of your hands - instead they'll need to actually look at what your code is doing.
-- **Smaller diffs in source control**: there will be no formatting changes applied between commits, so the only changes left are meaningful ones.
-In addition, their formatting style is optimised around minimising diffs.
+- **Smaller diffs**: there will be no formatting changes in your diffs, so the only changes left are meaningful ones.
+In addition, the Black formatting style is optimised around minimising diffs.
-- **Keep the linter off your back**: if you are also using a linter like flake8, then black will help you avoid basic [PEP 8](https://www.python.org/dev/peps/pep-0008/) errors.
+- **Keep the linter off your back**: if you are also using a linter like flake8, then Black will help you avoid basic [PEP 8](https://www.python.org/dev/peps/pep-0008/) errors.
 - **Auto format on save in your IDE**: This one is huuuuge.
-You can set up black to reformat your code _as you write it_.
+You can set up Black to reformat your code _as you write it_.
 I've found this helps me write code much faster.

-### Running black
+### Running Black

 You have to install it.